Home / Whipple Surgery in India

 Who is an Ideal Candidate for Whipple Surgery?

-• Patients with tumours confined to the pancreatic head without distant organ metastasis
+• Tumours confined to the pancreatic head without distant spread.

-• Tumours not involving major blood vessels extensively on imaging evaluation.on
+• Tumours not extensively involving major blood vessels.

-• Individuals are motivated for structured follow-up and nutritional rehabilitation.
+• Willing for regular follow-up and nutritional care.

 Step-by-Step Whipple Surgery Procedure

-• The patient is placed under general anaesthesia, and the abdomen is surgically prepared.
+• Patient is placed under general anaesthesia and the abdomen is prepared.

-• Surgeon makesan incision or laparoscopic ports to access the pancreas safely
+• An incision or laparoscopic ports are created to access the pancreas.

-• The pancreatic head and surrounding affected organs are carefully removed.
+• The pancreatic head and nearby affected organs are removed.

-• Blood vessels are preserved or reconstructed as required duringthe procedure.
+• Blood vessels are preserved or reconstructed if needed.

-• The remaining pancreas, stomach, and bile duct are reconnected to the intestine.
+• The pancreas, stomach, and bile duct are reconnected to the intestine.

-• The surgical area is checked thoroughly for bleeding and leakage.
+• The surgical area is checked for bleeding or leaks.

-• Drains are placed to monitor fluid after a surge..ry
+• Drains may be placed to monitor postoperative fluid.

-• Incision is closed,osed and the patient is shifted to the recovery unit.
+• The incision is closed and the patient moved to recovery.

 Whipple Surgery Procedure